-Alabama Attorney General Luther Strange has introduced legislation in the 2014 Alabama Legislative Session proposing law enforcement within the State be given authority to intercept telephone or other forms of communication for investigative purposes against criminal targets.
+Criminal Attorneys watching for Alabama wiretaps.
+Alabama Attorney General Luther Strange has introduced legislation in the 2014 Alabama Legislative Session.
+Proposing law enforcement within the State be given authority to intercept telephone or other forms of communication for investigative purposes against criminal targets.

-Since 1968, Federal Authorities have operated under the Federal Wiretap Act to obtain what are called Title III wiretaps on criminal suspects.
+Since 1968, Federal Authorities have operated under the Federal Wiretap Act.
+Therefore, to obtain what are called Title III wiretaps on criminal suspects.
 Other states have followed suit over the years, however Alabama investigators still lack this power.

-The Alabama criminal attorneys at Boles Holmes White have a lot of experience handling Federal cases involving wiretaps, and have actually used what the authorities called “incriminating wiretaps” to exonerate our clients on multiple occasions.
+The Alabama criminal attorneys at Boles Holmes White have a lot of experience handling Federal cases involving wiretaps.
+Moreover, have actually used what the authorities called “incriminating wiretaps” to exonerate our clients on multiple occasions.
 This is why we are not automatically opposed to wiretap expansion within the State of Alabama.

 However, after seeing what we consider abuse of the Federal Wiretap Act by federal authorities and Courts, we feel any expansion in Alabama should be explicitly limited to the original provisions contained within the Federal Wiretap Act.

 First, no wiretap should be allowed unless it is authorized by a judicially approved warrant.
-The judge should not approve this warrant unless it is both supported by probable cause and the officer requesting the warrant shows that normal investigative procedures have been exhausted and have failed.
+The judge should not approve this warrant unless it is supported by probable cause.
+In addition, the officer requesting the warrant shows that normal investigative procedures have been exhausted and have failed.

 Similarly, the federal law requires law enforcement to “screen” calls and only listen to calls that are “pertinent” to their investigation.
 This means that are to “minimize” (or not listen to) calls that are “non-pertinent”.
 This requirement is universally abused by law enforcement.
 Federal criminal attorneys regularly see intercepted telephone calls with children, spouses, and even privileged calls with attorneys.